scorpion11107/DeskThing/README.md

 **Adding any module is quite simple:**
 - download any files necessary from the module's github page / website
-- move the DTM file to the 'modules' folder
+- move the DTM file and the main directory to the *'modules'* directory
 - folow any other instalation process specified by the module's editor

-*Remember that we do not provide any waranty of security for installed modules.*
+*Remember that we do not provide any waranty of 'working as intended' or of security for installed modules.*

 # Creating a module